 Let’s continue our example of the trader who falls under the 25% tax bracket.
 The 1256 Contract tax treatment will separate 60% of the $10,000, which is $6,000, and assess 15% as long-term capital gains tax on it, or $900 ($6,000 x 15%).
 Moving along, 40% of the $10,000, which is $4,000, and assess 25% of as short-term capital gains, or $1,000.

-Are you unclear what an option on a cash-settled index is?
+Are you unclear what a cash-settled index option is?
 If so, then please click here to view a list of cash-settled indexes that trade options.

 |Period Held||Tax Treatment||Products|